ktaranov/sqlserver-kit/Articles/README.md

 [How to move data between File Groups in SQL Server]:http://www.sqlpassion.at/archive/2016/09/26/how-to-move-data-between-file-groups-in-sql-server/
 [Optimizing Your Query Plans with the SQL Server 2014 Cardinality Estimator]:https://msdn.microsoft.com/en-us/library/dn673537.aspx
 [Parallelism in SQL Server Query Tuning]:http://sqlmag.com/sql-server/parallelism-sql-server-query-tuning
+[What You Need to Know about the Batch Mode Window Aggregate Operator in SQL Server 2016: Part 1]:http://sqlmag.com/sql-server/what-you-need-know-about-batch-mode-window-aggregate-operator-sql-server-2016-part-1